Alicia Oshlack: Career

 Oshlack made a career transition to apply her mathematics to genetics after moving to the Walter and Eliza Hall Institute, where she worked as a research officer (2003–07) and then senior research officer (2007–11) in the Bioinformatics Division.
 Oshlack moved to the Murdoch Children's Research Institute in Melbourne in 2011 to take up the post of Head of Bioinformatics.

 She was appointment as the co-chair of the Genomics and Bioinformatics advisory group for The Melbourne Genomics Health Alliance in 2013.
 She was also on the organising committee of Beyond the Genome in 2013.
 In 2019 Oshlack was appointed co-Head of Computational Biology at the Peter MacCallum Cancer Centre.
 She was elected a Fellow of the Australian Academy of Health and Medical Sciences in 2021.
 In 2022 she was nominated and highly commended in the Research Australia Frontiers Award.

 Research

 Gene expression analysis

 Oshlack's research has focused on methods for the analysis of genome expression, notably computational and statistical analysis of transcriptome data.
 This includes work on background correction methods for two-colour microarrays, normalisation of microarray data, comparative analysis of RNAseq data and normalisation of methylation patterns in human DNA beadchip data.

 Human evolution

 Oshlack's methodology has enabled gene expression levels between humans and other primates to be analysed in an unbiased manner.
 Her work comparing gene expression levels from liver tissues of five individuals from four different primate species: humans, chimpanzees, orangutans, and rhesus macaques, identified the rapid evolution of transcription factors in humans.
 Further related work looked at the expression level changes for these factor across multiple human tissues.
-For this work Alicia Oshlack was awarded the Ruth Gani Medal for Human Genetics from the Australian Academy of Science in 2011.
+For this work Alicia Oshlack was awarded the Ruth Stephens Gani Medal for Human Genetics from the Australian Academy of Science in 2011.